paszu/3DSRepo/Part-5-(arm9loaderhax-&-Cakes).md

 ##### Section IV - Copying RedNAND data to SysNAND

-11. Reboot, then open Decrypt9 from arm9loaderhax by holding X on boot
+11. Reboot, then open Decrypt9 from arm9loaderhax by holding Start on boot
 1. Go to "SysNAND Options"
 1. Go to "SysNAND Backup/Restore..."
 2. Select "NAND Restore **(keep a9lh)**"